eddow/muttml/docs/advanced.md

 3. **Siblings share scope**: Components at the same level share the same scope
 4. **Scope changes propagate**: Changes to scope in a parent are immediately visible to all descendants

+If you need to manually create a derived scope, call `extend(scope, additions)`—it returns a reactive object that prototypes the original scope while layering your overrides.

-### The `<Scope>` Component
+### The `<scope>` Component

-The `<Scope>` component is a special component that forwards its children but adds its props to the scope.
+The `<scope>` component is a special component that forwards its children but adds its props to the scope.
 It doesn't render any DOM elements itself - it just injects its attributes into the scope for its children to use.

 **Usage example:**